 Grasslands get their name from the two things you are most likely to see in this habitat: an abundance of grass and land in the same biosphere.

-The Serengeti is perhaps one of the most famous examples of grassland in the world, though grasslands with similar weather conditions and nature can be found everywhere (including Australia, New Zealand, and the United States).
+The Serengeti is perhaps one of the world’s most famous examples of grassland, though grasslands with similar weather conditions and nature can be found everywhere (including Australia, New Zealand, and the United States).

-Large, open areas define the average grassland habitat.
+The average grassland habitat is defined by large, open areas.
 While the environment can be hot, the average grassland gets enough rain throughout the year to support its rich and diverse life.

 See Related: Best Clothing Companies That Plant Trees